1 shot after 2 groups clash in downtown Olympia Saturday afternoon

 The group opposed to the Proud Boys were reportedly black-clad protesters known as anti-fascists, or Antifa.

-About 3 p.m., the two groups clashed in the area of the Intercity Transit Center on State Avenue, he said.
+About 3 p.m., the two groups clashed near the Intercity Transit Center on State Avenue, Jelcick said.
 Four or five gunshots were heard, and one of those bullets struck a man in the foot.

-“Our initial investigations shows he was a prominent member of that group,” said Jelcick, referring to the Proud Boys.
+“Our initial investigations shows he was a prominent member of that group,” Jelcick said, referring to the Proud Boys.

 Portland-area media is reporting the victim was Tusitala “Tiny” Toese, a regular organizer of Proud Boys events in the Portland area, according to KOIN TV.